London City Pass Comparison

 Best choice: Merlin Magical London 5-in-1-Pass

-Instead of the typical London sights, would you rather visit places like Madame Tussauds, the SEA LIFE Aquarium, or the London Dungeon?
+Instead of the typical London sights, would you rather visit places like Madame Tussauds, Sea Life, or the London Dungeon?
 Especially if you’re traveling with kids, these highlights are sure to keep them entertained.

 So if you’re planning a family trip to London, you should definitely consider purchasing the Merlin Magical London 5-in-1-Pass.
 It offers some serious savings on five fabulous family-friendly attractions that are sure to delight young and old alike.